ictnlp/FlexRAG/README.md

 # :sparkles: Key Features
 - **Multiple Retriever Types**: Supports a wide range of retrievers, including sparse, dense, network-based, and multimodal retrievers.
 - **Diverse Information Sources**: Allows integration of multiple data types, such as pure text, images, documents, web snapshots, and more.
-- **Unified Configuration Management**: Leveraging OmegaConf and dataclasses, Librarian simplifies configuration and management across your entire project.
+- **Unified Configuration Management**: Leveraging OmegaConf and dataclasses, FlexRAG simplifies configuration and management across your entire project.
 - **Out-of-the-Box Performance**: Comes with carefully optimized default configurations for retrievers, delivering solid performance without the need for extensive parameter tuning.
 - **High Performance**: Built with persistent cache system and asynchronous methods to significantly improve speed and reduce latency in RAG workflows.
-- **Research & Development Friendly**: Supports multiple development modes and includes a companion repository, [librarian_examples](https://github.com/ZhuochengZhang98/librarian_examples), to help you reproduce various RAG algorithms with ease.
+- **Research & Development Friendly**: Supports multiple development modes and includes a companion repository, [flexrag_examples](https://github.com/ZhuochengZhang98/flexrag_examples), to help you reproduce various RAG algorithms with ease.
-- **Lightweight**: Designed with minimal overhead, Librarian is efficient and easy to integrate into your project.
+- **Lightweight**: Designed with minimal overhead, FlexRAG is efficient and easy to integrate into your project.

 # :rocket: Getting Started